VTEX Design System

 We split the component in subcomponents that we would address one by one, making sure we were intentional in every design detail without being overwhelmed by its complexity.

-As with everything about Styleguide, the development was totally guided by demands in our projects.
+As with everything about the Design System, the development was totally guided by demands in our projects.
 Because of that the development had to be halted a priorities changed a few times, which is fairly natural to any project like this.
 Yet, after a few months we had a working, feature-full version that was already being used by several projects in the company.
 At the time of this writing at least 10 projects are already reusing it, and more are certainly to come.

 promotionsadmin